MetPX/sarracenia/docs/source/Explanation/Concepts.rst

     * AMQP: A queue named *queuename* is bound to an exchange xpublic with key: v03.observations ...
     * MQTT subscription: topic $shared/*queuename*/xpublic/v03/observations ...

-  - Connections are clean_sesssion=0 normally, to recover messages when a connection is broken.
+  - Connections are clean_sesssion=0 normally, to recover notification messages when a connection is broken.
-  - MQTT QoS==1 is used to assure messages are sent at least once, and avoid overhead of ensuring only once.
+  - MQTT QoS==1 is used to assure notification messages are sent at least once, and avoid overhead of ensuring only once.
   - AMQP *prefetch* mapped to MQTT *receiveMaximum*
   - *expire* has same meaning in MQTT as in AMQP.